SAARKS-BH/DeepFakeDetection_-DFDC-/README.md

 2. **Download the Separated Dataset (Optional):**

-   If the separated dataset is needed for further training or evaluation, download it from [this link](https://drive.google.com/drive/folders/1sWSWn692h9AgGma3hgFuNNQ7fKOVo6J1?hl=en) and place it in the desired location.
+   If the separated dataset is needed for further training or evaluation, download it from [this link](https://drive.google.com/drive/folders/1sWSWn692h9AgGma3hgFuNNQ7fKOVo6J1?hl=en).

+   Place the `separated_dataset` folder in the root directory of the project, ensuring it follows the structure above.

 ## Running the Application